-MAP L EGEND MAP INFORMATION Area of Interest (AOI) Area of Interest (AOI) ✓ US Routes✓ Major Roads The soil surveys that comprise your AOI were mapped at scales ranging from 1:12,000 to 1:24,000.
-Soils Soil Rating Polygons <= 71 Local Roads Please rely on the bar scale on each map sheet for map measurements.
-71 and <= 76 > 76 and <= 88 Aerial Photography Source of Map: Natural Resources Conservation Service Web Soil Survey URL: Coordinate System: Web Mercator (EPSG:3857) 88 and <= 106 Not rated or not available Maps from the Web Soil Survey are based on the Web Mercator projection, which preserves direction and shape but distorts distance and area.
-A projection that preserves area, such as the Soil Rating Lines <= 71 > 71 and <= 76 Albers equal-area conic projection, should be used if more accurate calculations of distance or area are required.
-76 and <= 88 This product is generated from the USDA-NRCS certified data as of the version date(s) listed below.
-Not rated or not available Soil Rating Points Soil Survey Area: Hoke County, North Carolina Survey Area Data: Version 22, Sep 9, 2024 Contracting Forms <= 71 > 71 and <= 76 Soil Survey Area: Scotland County, North Carolina Survey Area Data: Version 32, Sep 9, 2024 76 and <= 88 > 88 and <= 106 Your area of interest (AOI) includes more than one soil survey area.
-These survey areas may have been mapped at different scales, with a different land use in mind, at different times, or at Not rated or not available Water Features different levels of detail.
-This may result in map unit symbols, soil properties, and interpretations that do not completely agree across soil survey area boundaries.
-Streams and Canals Transportation HHH Rails Soil map units are labeled (as space allows) for map scales 1:50,000 or larger.
-Interstate Highways Date(s) aerial images were photographed: Apr 17, 2022-May 20, 2022 The orthophoto or other base map on which the soil lines were compiled and digitized probably differs from the background imagery displayed on these maps.
+MAP LEGEND MAP INFORMATION Area of Interest (AOI) The soil surveys that comprise your AOI were mapped at Background 1:24.000.
+Area of Interest (AOI) Aerial Photography Soils Warning: Soil Map may not be valid at this scale.
+Soil Rating Polygons Very limited Enlargement of maps beyond the scale of mapping can cause Somewhat limited misunderstanding of the detail of mapping and accuracy of soil line placement.
+The maps do not show the small areas of Not limited contrasting soils that could have been shown at a more detailed Not rated or not available scale.
+Soil Rating Lines Please rely on the bar scale on each map sheet for map Very limited measurements.
+Somewhat limited Source of Map: Natural Resources Conservation Service Not limited Web Soil Survey URL: Not rated or not available Coordinate System: Web Mercator (EPSG:3857) Soil Rating Points Maps from the Web Soil Survey are based on the Web Mercator Very limited projection, which preserves direction and shape but distorts Somewhat limited distance and area.
+A projection that preserves area, such as the Albers equal-area conic projection, should be used if more Not limited accurate calculations of distance or area are required.
+Not rated or not available This product is generated from the USDA-NRCS certified data as Water Features of the version date(s) listed below.
+Streams and Canals Transportation Soil Survey Area: Hoke County, North Carolina Survey Area Data: Version 22, Sep 9, 2024 Rails Interstate Highways Soil map units are labeled (as space allows) for map scales 1:50.000 or larger.
+US Routes Major Roads Date(s) aerial images were photographed: Apr 17, 2022-May Local Roads 20.
+2022 The orthophoto or other base map on which the soil lines were compiled and digitized probably differs from the background imagery displayed on these maps.
 As a result, some minor shifting of map unit boundaries may be evident.